ihsankoolz/wavelength/README.md

 - **Social Interactions** - Like, comment, and save favorite songs
 - **Profile Customization** - Set music preferences and manage your interests
 - **Location-Based Discovery** - Find events near you with map visualization
+- **AI Music Assistant (Pulse)** - Chat with an AI assistant powered by Gemini for song recommendations, event discovery, and platform guidance
+- **Artist Network Visualization** - Interactive D3.js network graph showing artist relationships and recommendations based on your music taste

 ### For Artists